lightly-ai/NvidiaTLTActiveLearning/README.md

     -k MY_KEY
 ```

 Below you can see two example images after training.
 It's evident that the model does not perform well on the unlabeled image.
-Therefore, we want to do add more samples to the training dataset.
+Therefore, it makes sense to add more samples to the training dataset.

 <img src="./docs/examples/MinneApple_labeled_vs_unlabeled.png">

 ### 2.3 Active Learning Step <a name=alstep>
-We can use the inferences from the previous step to determine with which images the model has problems.
-With Lightly, we can easily select these images while at the same time making sure that our training dataset is not flooded with duplicates.
+You can use the inferences from the previous step to determine which images cause the model problems.
+With Lightly, you can easily select these images while at the same time making sure that your training dataset is not flooded with duplicates.

 This section is about how to select the images which complete your training dataset.
-We can use the `active_learning_query.py` script again but this time we have to indicate that there already exists a set of preselected images and indicate where the inferences are stored so that the script can compute active learning scores.
+You can use the `active_learning_query.py` script again but this time you have to indicate that there already exists a set of preselected images and point the script to where the inferences are stored.

-Furthermore, we will use `CORAL` as a sampling method. `CORAL` simultaneously maximizes the diversity and the sum of the active learning scores in the sampled data.
+Use `CORAL` instead of `CORESET` as a sampling method. `CORAL` simultaneously maximizes the diversity and the sum of the active learning scores in the sampled data.

 ```
 python active_learning_query.py \